-Tor Bay in SW England lies within the English Riviera UNESCO Global Geopark, stretching 9 km from Hope's Nose (SX 94741 63546) southwards to Berry Head (SX 94563 56538) (Fig. 2).
-A structurally complex basement sequence of Devonian limestones and calcareous mudstones was deformed by during the Variscan Orogeny (Coward & McClay 1983).
-It includes, from oldest to youngest: the Early Devonian Meadfoot Group; Middle Devonian Nordon Formation; Brixham (or Torbay) Limestone Formation; and Late Devonian Saltern Cove Formation (Strange 2001).
-Devonian basaltic tuffs and intrusive dolerites occur at Saltern Cove, Black Head, and Oddicombe Beach (Fig. 2) (Ussher 1903).
+and calcareous mudstones was deformed during the Variscan Orogeny (Coward and McClay 1983).
+It includes, from oldest to youngest: the Early Devonian Meadfoot Group; the Mid Devonian Nordon Formation; the Brixham (or Torbay) Limestone Formation; and the Late Devonian Saltern Cove Formation (Strange 2001).
+Devonian basaltic tuffs and intrusive dolerites occur at Saltern Cove, Black Head and Oddicombe Beach (Fig. 2) (Ussher 1903).

-A little deformed and shallowly dipping (<10°) cover sequence of red, early Permian sandstones and breccias outcrops mainly within the central part of the Tor Bay coast (Fig. 2) (George et al. 1927; Shannon 1928; Strange 2001).
+A little deformed and shallowly dipping (<10°) cover sequence of red, early Permian sandstones and breccias outcrops mainly within the central part of the Tor Bay coast (Fig. 2) (George Anniss and Smith 1927; Shannon 1928; Strange 2001).
 These rocks belong to the Torbay Breccia Formation, part of the Exeter Group (Ussher 1903; Henson 1971).
-They form a well-bedded sedimentary succession, starting with alluvial conglomerates and depositional breccias at the base, before sharply transitioning to younger cross-bedded and well sorted aeolian sandstones.
-The basement and cover are separated by a regional-scale, post-Variscan erosive angular unconformity known locally as the 'Goodrington Unconformity' (best exposed at SX 89539 58742).
+They form a well-bedded sedimentary succession, starting with alluvial conglomerates and depositional breccias at the base, before sharply transitioning to younger crossbedded and well-sorted aeolian sandstones.
+The basement and cover are separated by a regional-scale, post-Variscan erosive angular unconformity known locally as the Goodrington Unconformity, best exposed at [SX 89539 58742].

-Extensive outcrops of Permo-Triassic and Jurassic sandstones occur along the South Devon-Dorset coastline to the east of Tor Bay, which also form key potential reservoir rocks in the offshore SW Approaches petroleum system (Shail & Leveridge 2009 and references therein).
-Though separated by the NW-SE trending Stickleback-Lustleigh fault zone, the Tor Bay area lies on the western flanks of the offshore Portland-Wight Basin (Fig. 2; Harvey et al. 1994; Underhill & Stoneley 1998).
-The form of the Tor Bay coastline and margins of the offshore basin are significantly controlled by regional-scale, sub-vertical fault zones.
+Extensive outcrops of Permo-Triassic and Jurassic sandstones occur along the South Devon-Dorset coastline to the east of Tor Bay, which also form key potential reservoir rocks in the offshore Southwest Approaches petroleum system (Shail and Leveridge 2009 and references cited therein).
+Although separated by the NW-SE-trending Stickleback-Lustleigh fault zone, the Tor Bay area lies on the western flanks of the offshore Portland-Wight Basin (Fig. 2; Harvey et al. 1994; Underhill and Stoneley 1998).
+The form of the Tor Bay coastline and the margins of the offshore basin are significantly controlled by regional-scale, subvertical fault zones.

-Pleistocene karst systems are widely developed in the Devonian limestones onshore (e.g. Kent's Cavern; Ussher 1903; Lundberg & McFarlane 2007), together with interglacial raised beach sediments (Strange 2001; Leveridge & Hartley 2003).
+Pleistocene karst systems are widely developed in the Devonian limestones onshore (e.g. Kent's Cavern; Ussher 1903; Lundberg and McFarlane 2007), together with interglacial raised beach sediments (Strange 2001; Leveridge and Hartley 2003).

-Structural Evolution
+Structural evolution

-During the Variscan Orogeny, northward-directed contractional deformation led to the development of northward verging minor folds, cleavages and thrust faults in the Devonian basement sequences (e.g. see Coward & McClay 1983).
-Following uplift, exhumation and regional erosion, the exposed limestone basement around Torbay experienced one or more phases of extensional tectonics, subsidence and sedimentation leading to the formation of large, steeply-dipping to sub-vertical NNE-SSW and E-W to ENE-WSW faults and the regional-scale Goodrington Unconformity (Harvey et al. 1994; Shail & Wilkinson 1994) (Fig. 2).
-Permian extension here is thought to be related to post-orogenic collapse of the uplifted Variscan orogenic belt (Harvey et al. 1994; Ruffell & Shelton 2000).
-Some large basin-bounding faults are seen onshore (e.g. at Crystal and Saltern coves), whilst others are inferred to lie just offshore with smaller fracture arrays occurring in aligned swarms and corridors throughout Tor Bay (Fig. 2).
-Open fissures associated with both fracture sets are known to be filled with zoned calcites, complex breccias, and significant volumes of red sedimentary material (e.g. Richter 1966).
+During the Variscan Orogeny, northwards-directed contractional deformation led to the development of northwards-verging minor folds, cleavages and thrust faults in the Devonian basement sequences (e.g. Coward and McClay 1983).
+Following uplift, exhumation and regional erosion, the exposed limestone basement around Tor Bay experienced one or more phases of extensional tectonics, subsidence and sedimentation, leading to the formation of large, steeply dipping to subvertical NNE-SSW and east-west to ENE-WSW faults and the regional-scale Goodrington Unconformity (Harvey et al. 1994; Shail and Wilkinson 1994) (Fig. 2).
+Permian extension here is thought to be related to the postorogenic collapse of the uplifted Variscan orogenic belt (Harvey et al. 1994; Ruffell and Shelton 2000).
+Some large basin-bounding faults are seen onshore (e.g. at Crystal and Saltern coves), while others are inferred to lie just offshore, with smaller fracture arrays occurring in aligned swarms and corridors throughout Tor Bay (Fig. 2).
+The open fissures associated with both fracture sets are known to be filled with zoned calcites, complex breccias and significant volumes of red sedimentary material (e.g. Richter 1966).

 Following a period of tectonic quiescence in the Triassic, active rifting resumed during the Jurassic.
-This extension was centred offshore to the E of Tor Bay, generating large sedimentary depocentres off the Dorset coast in the Portland-Wight Basin (Underhill & Stoneley 1998).
-Unequivocal evidence for this phase of extension is not observed within the study area as there are no exposed Jurassic rocks onshore, but it is clearly seen offshore in seismic reflection profiles (e.g. see Underhill & Stoneley 1998).
+This extension was centred offshore to the east of Tor Bay, generating large sedimentary depocentres off the Dorset coast in the Portland-Wight Basin (Underhill and Stoneley 1998).
+Unequivocal evidence for this phase of extension is not observed within the study area because there are no exposed Jurassic rocks onshore, but it is clearly seen offshore in seismic reflection profiles (e.g. Underhill and Stoneley 1998).